David-Jacks/printf/README.md

 4. If the next character is a 'c, we use va_arg to extract a variable of char data type from the memory in this case is va_list.
 5. Else if the next character is 's', we use va_arg to extract a string literal using a character pointer.
 6. Else if the next character is '%' we use the va_arg to extract the '%' percent character.
+7. However, if we have a format specifier that doesn't match the indicated ones it prints  it out.
+Example, %p will be printed out.